Visiting our Center's Family of Families

 With accommodations at the WBC modern volunteer house, you'll travel each day in one of the Center's buses to various locations arranged to give you a real picture of the beauty of Ecuador and the well-established family development mission that began in 1964.
 It's an experience you won't forget!

-The next Spiritual Journey will be sometime in early 2014 Contact Patricia Jessup for more information.
+The next Spiritual Journey is scheduled for March 19-25, 2014 Contact Patricia Jessup for more information.

 University, High School or Youth Group Volunteer Immersion Experience